wasawi/devart-template/project_posts/2014-03-12-The-fMRI-Responses.md

 * The second specifies categories related to social interactions, like people, and communication verbs and so on.

-* The third separates categories associated with man-made objects, people and vehicles, from those related with nature, like plants and animals.
+* The third distinguishes categories associated with man-made objects, people and vehicles, from those related with nature, like plants and animals.

-* The fourth separates biological categories, like animals, plants and people, from others.
+* The fourth are biological dimension, like animals, plants and people, from others.
 For example, a cat would score strongly on the first and third, but weakly on the second and fourth dimensions.